TomazzoBr/LoremIpsum-Server/README.md

 Lorem Ipsum is a Typescript Web App that allows job applicants to easily curate their experience and skills, build their CV and manage their job applications.

+You can find the client repo on the [Lorem Ipsum Client](https://github.com/TomazzoBr/LoremIpsum-Client)

 # LoremIpsum-Server API end points